fsantanna-uerj/serrapilheira/Submissao/final.md

 is valuable and hard to achieve.
 We already proved termination for a small subset of the language, which gave us confidence to continue on this direction.
-We will probably need another year to cover a significant portion of the language, since it is estimated that for each line of the interpreter, we need two other lines of annotations for verification.
+We will probably need over a year to cover a significant portion of the language, since it is estimated that for each line of the interpreter, we need two other lines of annotations for verification.

-We want even more control over the hardware components and intend to prototype a customizable and affordable low-power development board as a side project (Goal 1).
+Besides constrained embedded systems, the IoT also consists of traditional networked devices, such as routers, servers, and smartphones.
-Last year, we submitted this idea to the main Brazilian scientific funding agency (*CNPq - Universal Call*), but did not receive the grant.
+These devices are based on much more complex architectures (e.g., 64-bit CPUs with memory management unit) and rely on operating systems to orchestrate multiple applications.
-The proposal is attached as the file "cnpq-universal-18.pdf".
+A long term goal is to investigate an alternative to bloated and antiquated operating systems like Windows and UNIX, which were not designed with mobile and energy awareness in mind.
-Another immediate goal is to offer a 3-week course on IoT and Céu for early undergraduate students, starting this semester (Goal 4).
+The concept and vocabulary of events designed for Céu can be extended to deal with inter-process communication, serving as foundations for a new operating system.